 Stripe doesn't just offer credit card processing facilities for internet merchants; they also develop apps and tools to make selling from anywhere a seamless transaction.
 Much of what Stripe offers is not going to be needed by eCommerce merchants, we just need to know that there is a third party plugin for our chosen software but if you wish to dig deeper, there is a lot more to Stripe than meets the eye.

 The pricing structure for Stripe is very simple, you start at 2.4% +20p per transaction and move to a lower price point depending on volume, but you'll need to be processing over £250,000 per year to move up a level.
 For small volume users, the no fee setup makes Stripe extremely favourable.
-Check out this guide to eCommerce transaction charges if you want to know what you'll be paying.
+Check out my guide to eCommerce transaction charges if you want to know what you'll be paying.

 The list of eCommerce website builders that accept Stripe is growing quickly, and it is supported by Shopify, BigCommerce, Lemonstand, Zoey, 3dcart, Wix, Weebly amongst others, so you'll have no problems accepting payments by this processor if you choose to do so.